 - Difficult time locating the parts.

 Overall, it is recommended to file a claim that is over your deductible amount.
 If you are primarily paying for minor damages, it would help you keep your premiums low without having any repercussions on your driving record.
-Lastly, if you continuously report accidents, your insurer may consider raising your premiums because they see you as a risk.
+However, if you continuously report accidents, your insurer may consider raising your premiums because they see you as a risk.